WissingChen/Machine-Learning-Algorithms/README.md

 # Machine-Learning-Algorithms
 Recently, I review the Machine Learning and try to program all the algorithms of it only use numpy.
+You can research the formula derivation from https://github.com/WissingChen/pumpkin-book.
 Maybe, it still has some mistakes, so you could tell me if you found.

 ## Progress